ngandlau/pdfreports/README.md

 poetry install
 ```

-Execute `development.ipynb` notebook, which generates a report using example data.
+* Check out the `development.ipynb` notebook, in which we generate an example report
+* The html template must be named `template.html`
+* All images (e.g. logo) to be rendered in the PDF must be in the `templates` folder